-Good news: The average retirement age in the United States is a sprightly 63 years old, according to Aperion Care.
+Good news: The average retirement age in the U.S. for those who are currently retired is 61, according to a recent Gallup survey.
 That means there’s plenty of opportunity for staying active when you’re finally done clocking in.

-Not only is the post-workforce world your oyster, it’s an oyster that’s largely free to eat — if you know where to look, that is.
+Not only is the post-workforce world your oyster, but it’s also an oyster that’s largely free to eat — if you know where to look, that is.
 These cost-free, retirement-friendly activities are good for your bank account, and many also offer great health benefits.
-Keep reading to see that some of the best things in life really are free, after all.
+Keep reading to see that some of the best things in life really are free.

 Take a Hike

-Setting off out the door and into the beauty of nature is one of the easiest and most fulfilling things you can do with your retirement.
+Setting out into the beauty of nature is one of the easiest and most fulfilling retirement activities.
 Even better, it offers health benefits including stress relief and cardiovascular fitness.
-Find a free adventure near you at AmericanTrails.org.
+You can find a free outdoor adventure near you at AmericanTrails.org.

 Go (Book) Clubbing

-If you have a computer and a ZIP code, you can find a local book club — or even start your own — at ReadersCircle.org.
-Not only will you learn and relax as you read, but cuddling up with a book every day can actually increase your lifespan, according to a 2016 study in Social Science and Medicine.
+If you have a computer and a ZIP code, you can find a local book club — or even start your own.
+Not only will you learn as you read, but cuddling up with a book every day is one of the more relaxing activities for seniors and can actually increase your lifespan, according to a 2016 study in the journal Social Science and Medicine.

 Catch Up on Podcasts